ftjuh/I2Cwrapper/README.md

    4. Connect the I2C bus of both devices (usually A4<->A4, A5<->A5, GND<->GND).
 Don't fortget two I2C pullups and, if needed, level-shifters.
 Also connect +5V<->+5V to power one board from the other, if needed.
    7. Now (not earlier) provide external power to the steppers and power to the Arduinos.

 Have a look at the examples for usage of the library.
-A couple of important things:
+Important:

 * The AccelStepperI2C constructor needs the Wire library to be already initialized.
 So don't invoke the constructor when declaring an object, use **new** during setup().

-*
+### Performance

+On a normal ATmega328 @ 16MHz, AccelStepper can run [about 4000 steps per second](https://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html#details) at max.
+The AccelStepperI2C state machine only takes a tiny bite from that away.
+However, if you are using a lot of steppers, need really high speeds, and/or if you are using a large microstepping factor, a normal Arduino can quickly become too slow.
+So choose your platform wisely, the ESP32 will be 10-20 times faster.

 ### Example